assafchamoy/React-Native-Social-login-with-firebase/README.md

 ## Deployment

-In order to install thee app on a physical android device, you need the `.apk` file which is the installation file for android applications just like the `.exe` we use on PC.
+In order to install the app on a physical android device, you need the `.apk` file.
+This is the installation file for android applications just like the `.exe` we use on a PC.
-I provided the project's `.apk` file under the project's root directory.
+I provided the project's `.apk` file in the project's root directory.
-Now, in order to be able to install it on your android device you need to transfer the `.apk` installation file into your device by either simply put it in the phone's sd-card , email it to yourself or any other preferred method you would like.
+Now, in order to be able to install it on your android device you need to transfer the `.apk` installation file to your device by either simply put it in the phone's sd-card, email it to yourself or any other preferred method.
-Once the file is in your device, simply navigate to it and click it, the installation wizard will pop up and ask you for permission to install it.Go ahead and accept all, then the device might block the installation due to unknown resources installation is disabled on your phone by default - And the installation will guide you to it by a click of a button.
+Once the file is in your device, simply navigate to it and click it. the installation wizard will pop up and ask you for permission to install it so go ahead and accept, the device might block the installation due to unknown resources
+(installation is disabled on your phone by default) - And the installation will guide you to the settings where you can activate installation from unknown resources by a click of a button.

-Thats it, now you can access the application through your mobile device.
+Thats it! now you can access the application through your mobile device.

 ## Built With